Distributed Channel Access for Control Over Unknown Memoryless Communication Channels: Channel access over unknown memoryless channels

 Although the cost regret is fundamentally different from the standard regret defined in \eqref{eq:regret1}, we propose a new method for exploiting the well-established results for minimizing the latter in our favor by introducing time-varying weights that reflect the control performance.
 We still apply the aforementioned binary rewarding scheme, i.e.,

-\TF{which is an i.i.d. random variable with $\E\{r_{i,j,k}\} = q_{i,j}$,} and calculate the initial indices for each channel by an index policy that is compatible with distributed implementation.
-More specifically, policies which require local information for calculating the index of each arm and the resulting indices are Lebesgue measure zero, e.g., as per \eqref{eq:ucb1}.
+which is an i.i.d. random variable with $\E\{r_{i,j,k}\} = q_{i,j}$, and calculate the initial index of each channel by an index policy that is compatible with distributed implementation.
+More specifically, policies which require local information for calculating the index of each arm and the resulting indices are distinct, e.g., as per \eqref{eq:ucb1}.
 Nevertheless, in our policy, these initial indices are then weighted by the control performance metric, namely CoIL.
 Consequently, the index of the selected channel by each subsystem is given by

 where $\delta_{i,j,k}^*$ is obtained by the following optimization problem